NTwahir/2ioa0group24/README.md

 ### `npm install`

 Installs all the modules needed to run the tool.\
-NOTE: You first need to install Node.js, if you dont have Node.js installed on your pc.
+NOTE: You first need to have Node.js installed on your pc, if you dont have Node.js installed on your pc.

 In the project directory, you can run: